NYPL/lsp_workflows/workflows/discovery_ui_search.md

 Please see diagram at: [TBD]

-This workflow shows the steps for searching an item, patron log in, choosing a delivery location, and being ready to submit a hold request on NYPL's [Research Catalog](https://www.nypl.org/research/research-catalog) (also known as Discovery UI).
+This workflow shows the steps for searching an item, patron log in, choosing a delivery location, and being ready to submit a hold request on NYPL's [Research Catalog](https://www.nypl.org/research/research-catalog) (formerly known as Discovery UI).
 The QA tier is [here](https://qa-www.nypl.org/research/research-catalog).

 For the workflow after submitting a hold request, please see [Patron Hold Request](workflows/patron_hold_request.md).